Workday/prism-python/README.md

 ### Git Installation ###

+The installation instructions below use the Git client to retrieve and install the Prism-Python package automatically.
+You can also retrieve this package using your Git preferred method.

-Before installing Git, you should first determine whether you have it installed by running the following git command:
+Before installing Git, you should first determine whether you already have it installed by running the following git command:

 ```bash
 [user@host ~]$ git --version